drshahizan/Python-big-data/Project/QUAD/readme.md

 - Jan 2016: 1.71 GB
 - Feb 2016: 1.78 GB
 - Mar 2016: 1.91 GB
+However, in this notebook only data collected on January 2015 will be used.

 In this notebook, we use 'yellow_tripdata_2015-01.csv'.
 This dataset contain 12748986 records and 19 columns.
 The variables are: